blester125/Dinosaur_Reader/README.md

 	java -cp .:jsoup-1.9.1.jar Comic

-www.qwantz.com and Dinosaur Comics is great and I encourage uses to go there.
+www.qwantz.com and Dinosaur Comics is great and I encourage users to go there.